 You don't have to feel that way.

-You want to do something but you have lack of motivation.
-This will give you the boost to drop 22 LB's without changing what you eat.
-In fact you DO NOT even have to spend time in the gym.
+LB's without changing what you eat.
+In fact you DO NOT even have to spend time

 So at first blush, it does not seem to be effective, at least with internationally generated spam.